-The German Federal Ministry of Education and Research (BMBF) manages a good half of all the public funding provided for research projects.
+The German Federal Ministry of Education and Research BMBF manages a good half of all the public funding provided for research projects.
 Both individual project funding and institutional funding are offered.
-The majority of the funding is coordinated through the project management agencies of the BMBF.

 Proposals for projects are submitted either in a two-step process or in one-step process.
 In the two-stage process, a project outline is first reviewed and, if the decision is positive, a full proposal is submitted.
-The one-step process involves the direct submission and evaluation of a full proposal is submitted directly.
+The one-step process involves the direct submission and evaluation of a full proposal.
 In both cases, the (final) proposal must include a detailed description of the project and the “Application for Grants on an Expenditure Basis” (AZA) form.
 The latter must be signed by the university administration in a legally binding manner.

 The Research Advising Unit assists you with all of the requirements related to AZA applications and with planning the administrative implementation of proposed projects.
 In particular, this includes calculating personnel costs, handling subcontracts as well as the formal information in the applications and subsequent submissions to project proposals.
-The AZAs are created via the BMBF’s easy-Online portal, for which we provide you with filling instructions with UPB-specific information in our information box..
+The AZAs are created via electronic forms, for example the easy-Online portal, for which we provide you with filling instructions with UPB-specific information in our information box..

 Regardless of which phase of the application process you are in, we are here to answer any questions you may have and assist you with submitting your proposal.
 Please be sure to contact us early on in the process to ensure that the AZA applications are signed by the university administration on time.